 - an online portfolio or website (if relevant to the job)

-- your LinkedIn
+- your LinkedIn URL

 Resume summary

-A resume summary is an introduction that highlights your most impressive professional achievements and skills.
+A professional resume summary is an introduction that highlights your most impressive achievements and skills.

 Resume summaries are ideal for candidates with: